egentry/clustered_SNe/README.md

-# SNe
+# Clustered SNe
-Riemann solver with cooling, for the Sedov and cooling phases of a supernova remnant
+Riemann solver with cooling, for evolving a superbubble produced by 1-1000 SNe from a single cluster
 -------

 Author: Eric Gentry   (gentry.e@gmail.com; egentry@ucsc.edu)